Towards Understanding Learning in Neural Networks with Linear Teachers: Weight Clustering and Linear Separation

 \subsection{Experiments}

-Theorem \ref{thm:difference between clustered leaky ReLus} says that if neurons cluster, the resulting decision boundary will be approximately linear.
+Theorem \ref{thm:difference between clustered leaky ReLus} states that if neurons cluster, the resulting decision boundary will be approximately linear.
 But do neurons actually cluster in practice, and what is the resulting $\clustrad$?
-In \figref{fig:Clusterization fig} we calculate $\clustrad$ for models learned across training epochs.
-We then use this $\clustrad$ to calculate the linear regime in Theorem \ref{thm:difference between clustered leaky ReLus} and calculate the fraction of points (both train and test) that fall outside this linear regime.
-It can be seen that this fraction converges to zero, implying that the learned classifiers are effectively linear over the data.
-Additional experiments in the supplementary provide further support for the neurons being tightly clustered and $\clustrad$ being very small.
+In \figref{fig:Clusterization fig} we show the value of $\clustrad$ during training.
+We use this $\clustrad$ to calculate the linear regime in Theorem \ref{thm:difference between clustered leaky ReLus} and the fraction of train and test points that fall outside this regime.
+It can be seen that for small initialization, this fraction converges to zero, implying that the learned classifiers are effectively linear over the data.
+Additional experiments in the supplementary provide support for the neurons being tightly clustered and $\clustrad$ being very small.

+Theorem \ref{thm:difference between clustered leaky ReLus} shows that a well clustered network leads to a linear decision boundary.
+However, it does {\em not} imply that the network output itself is a linear function of the input. \figref{fig:ReLU vs Leaky ReLU output} provides a nice illustration of this fact.

 \comment{ In \figref{fig:Clusterization fig} we report results indicating that this is the case.

 examine the clusterization for various datasets.
 The first figure \figref{fig:Non Linear data points ratio} we measure the percentage of the data points which violate our margin condition.
 We can see that at convergence the vast majority of data points are in the linear regime.
 In the second figure \figref{fig:Minimal angle with separator} we see the clusterization of the neurons, the ratio $\frac{\clustrad}{||\overline{\vw}-\overline{\vu}||}$ is approximately zero, and therefore the only directions which are not necessarily in the linear domain are only those which are nearly orthogonal to the separator $\overline{\vw}-\overline{\vu}$ }